 In 2010, Inspector Gord Perrier conducted one of the most intensive reviews of WPS Homicide Operations in the history of the organization.
 Among other findings, Perrier reported the WPS Homicide Unit solved murders at almost 50% of the cost of its Canadian comparators.

-That aside, I still struggle with the notion that the twenty-seven (27) or so members of the WPS Executive Management Team (EMT), who earn salaries totalling north of $3.3 million dollars per annum, can’t be counted on to run a cost efficient organization.
+That aside, I still struggle with the notion that the twenty-seven (27) or so members of the WPS Executive Management Team (EMT), who earn salaries totaling north of $3.3 million dollars per annum, can’t be counted on to run a cost-efficient organization.

 I’m confident many of the “reasonable” 175 Matrix recommendations have been considered or were already under consideration by the EMT.
 In fairness, while many of the recommendations are fluff, some of them may have merit and could be implemented by the WPS.
 I don’t intend to dissect the entire report.

-That brings me to my favourite Matrix recommendation;
+That brings me to my favorite Matrix recommendation;